benngarcia/rails_async_methods/README.md

 # RailsAsyncMethods
-Rails Async Methods is an opinionated gem meant to remove boilerplate while creating asynchronous rails jobs.
+Rails Async Methods is an opinionated gem meant to remove boilerplate while creating Rails ActiveJobs.
 It provides a declarative interface for converting any model method into an asychronous method by providing an abstracted wrapper around rails ActiveJob API.

 ## Usage
 ```ruby